 The Application and Selection Process:

-● Successful applicants will be selected following a review of their academic progress, attitude, behavior and commitment to the school’s extra curricular programme.
+- Successful applicants will be selected following a review of their academic progress, attitude, behaviour and commitment to the school’s extra curricular programme.

 During the interview, the following is to be considered: